wranders/coredns-filter/README.md

 }
 ```

-This flexibility is extended to wildcard lists as well.
-AdblockPlus and DNSMasq
+AdblockPlus and DNSMasq formats are supported for flexibility and ease of
-formats are supported for flexibility and ease of migration from other
+migration from other solutions.
+Zone and Unbound configuration files are not
-solutions.
-Zone and Unbound configuration files are not supported.
+supported.

 ## Examples